obijzbo/IC-DevOps-Batch-2/assignment_2/hasanulhaquebanna-ICDB2_006/assignment_02.md

 # User add/modify

-This guide provides instructions for basic User add/modify operations in a Unix operating system (Ubuntu).
+This guide provides instructions for User add/modify operations in a Unix operating system (Ubuntu).

 #### 1. Create a new user named developer